ianchen0119/ItIronMan2020-Hello-Deno/README.md

     - Union Types
     - Interface
     - OOP
+- Multi-Programming
+    - Concept of multi-program
+    - Use Worker to build your multi-threading APP
-- CRUD
+- Web API
     - Intro for Web API
     - MongoDB
     - Connect to MongoDB
     - Planning on WebAPI
     - Impl of WebAPI
-- Multi-Programming
-    - Concept of multi-program
+    - Concept of CORS and how to solve it.
-    - Use Worker to build your multi-programming APP